 Narrow Clifton Street, Lytham to One Lane

-We the undersigned petition the county council to reduce Clifton Street in Lytham to one lane like they have done with Preston's main shopping street.
+We, the undersigned, petition the county council to to reduce Clifton Street in Lytham to one lane like they have done with Preston's main shopping street.

 This would significantly reduce the traffic coming through Lytham town centre and give pedestrians more room which given the number of visitors to Lytham is essential.
 It would also make the town centre safer and more relaxing for visitors and residents alike as well as cut air pollution.
 If removable bollards were installed at both ends of the lane, the town centre could be used for events without taking business away from local shops.